 Create and Utilize Leftovers

 If you buy 16 ounces of meat, consider that the serving size for meat is about 3-4 ounces.
 Therefore, rather than use that entire meat for one meal for yourself and another, spread it to four serving sizes and two meals.
 Also, pair it with a carbohydrate serving and fruits/vegetables for a balanced plate, so you don’t feel the need to overeat one particular food group.

-Similarly, if you’re eating out at restaurants, saving half of your meal for leftovers also stretches your money and gives you an easy lunch or dinner for the following day.
+Similarly, if you’re eating out at restaurants and can’t finish your meal, consider saving some for leftovers.
+It’s another great way to stretch your money, and gives you an easy lunch or dinner for the following day.
 Most restaurants serve 8-12 oz portions of meat, so you can definitely stretch that out.
 You can see my restaurant tips here.

 Grow Your Own (and Make Your Own!)

 Once our move is complete, I have reallllly big aspirations of planting some herbs and mini plants.
 I wouldn’t say I have a green thumb so this will be a work in progress, but how great would it be to just pick your own herbs whenever you need them, rather than buying them?
 It can also be a great activity for the family and children, to plant seeds and watch them grow.

 Nut butters are getting super expensive, Am I right?!
 So much more cost efficient to make your own in your food processor.
 Hummus too!

 Some people still think that healthy eating is more expensive, but it’s really not.
 It’s just about knowing what to look for.
 Consider these few examples: